jgwhite/jgwhite.github.io/_posts/2013-06-08-ember-time.md

 });
 ```

-Leave the page for 60 seconds and we should see 'Created a few seconds ago'
+Leave the page for 60 seconds and we should see ‘Created a few seconds ago’
-automatically update to 'Created a minute ago' and so on.
+automatically update to ‘Created a minute ago’ and so on.

 This is a good start, but there’s a little problem — there’s nothing
 to clean up our `tick` method.
 If we switch states away from this template